moth-quantum/actias-electron/README.md

 The Q1 Synth desktop app requires connection to a remote API for networking to function.
 These credentials include the domain of the remote API, an API key and a Pusher key for authentication.
 Contact Lunar for a copy of these.
 * copy .env.example to .env and fill out with the appropriate credentials
 * API_DOMAIN should follow the format listed in .env.example
-* An API key can be generated using Laravel Tinker on the command line of the API server.
+* An API_TOKEN can be generated using Laravel Tinker on the command line of the API server.
 For instructions, see [here](https://github.com/lunar-build/moth-q1-api).
+* API_PUSHER_KEY refers to the REVERB_APP_KEY in the remote server's .env file

 ## Local Development
 You can develop this application and the web application concurrently.